swiftlang/swift-evolution/proposals/NNNN-adoption-tooling-for-swift-features.md

 Additive features are hard-enabled and become an integral part of the language as soon as they ship.
-Many recent additive features are already integrated into the Swift feature model and kept around for the sole purpose of supporting [feature availability checks][feature-detection] in conditional compilation blocks.
+Many recent additive features are already integrated into the Swift feature model, and their metadata is kept around either to support [feature availability checks][SE-0362-feature-detection] in conditional compilation blocks or because they started off as experimental features.

 Another potential direction for adoption mode is promotion of best practices.